-In 2011 and beyond, the NAEP Writing Assessment at grades 8 and 12 will assess computer-based writing.
-For the purposes of the 2011 NAEP Writing Assessment, "computer-based writing" means that students compose and construct their responses using word processing software on a computer, with the option to use commonly available tools.
+In 2017 and beyond, the NAEP Writing Assessment will measure computer-based writing.
+For the purposes of the 2017 NAEP Writing Assessment, "computer-based writing" means that students compose and construct their responses using word processing software on a computer, with the option to use commonly available tools.

 At grade 4, a computer-based assessment was previously impractical because of time constraints for computer instruction, the unequal availability of technology in elementary schools, and elementary school students' current limited keyboarding proficiency.
-However, it is recommended that the assessment at grade 4 become computer-based during the tenure of the 2011 NAEP Writing Framework.
-It is expected that, by 2019, widespread access to computers and increased keyboarding instruction in elementary schools will provide students with more opportunities to compose on the computer, thus warranting the delivery of a computer-based assessment at grade 4.
+The goal, however, was for the assessment at grade 4 to become computer-based during the tenure of this NAEP Writing Framework.
+It was expected that by 2019, widespread access to computers and increased keyboarding instruction in elementary schools would provide students with more opportunities to compose on the computer, thus warranting the delivery of a computer-based assessment at grade 4.
+In 2011, at grades 8 and 12, NAEP began to assess writing with word processing software.
+At grade 4, students' keyboarding expertise and experience using computers on assessments was reviewed in 2012 as part of the Grade 4 Writing Computer-Based Assessment Study.
+As a result of this study, it was determined that NAEP should assess grade 4 students using the computer-based NAEP Writing Assessment in 2017.